hatuongvy1451/hatuongvy1451.github.io/README.md

 # 💫 About Me:
 Hello, my name is Ha Tuong Vy.
-Currently, I am a third-year Information Technology student at Saigon University, majoring in Software Engineering.
+I am a third-year Information Technology student at Saigon University, majoring in Software Engineering.
 Currently, I am gradually improving and expanding my knowledge in programming, software development, and problem-solving skills.
 I have participated in several small academic projects and am seeking more opportunities to apply the knowledge I have learned in practice, aiming to develop myself further in the technology field.

 # 💻 Tech Stack: